collective-action/tech/CONTRIBUTING.md

 Shortly after the PR is accepted, you should see your newly added action on the website.
 The website relies on the `actions.csv` file, so as soon as that file is updated in the CI pipeline, the action should also be reflected on the website.

+## Citing the Repository

+If you are using data from the repository for an academic publication, please include a citation with the following information: Tan, J.S. and Nataliya Nedzhvetskaya.
+(2020).
+Collective Actions In Tech. https://github.com/collective-action/tech

+If you are using the repository for a journalistic publication, please include a link (collectiveactions.tech) in your article.

 ## Developer Features

 This repository comes with a `update.py` located in the root directory.